broskicodes/slms/README.md

 The purpose of the repo is for me to experiment with creating small language models (SLMs) for very specific tasks; in this case writing short stories.
 The idea comes from a combination of the [LIMA](https://arxiv.org/pdf/2305.11206.pdf) and [TinyStories](https://arxiv.org/pdf/2305.07759.pdf) research papers.
 They describe how to improve performance of language models based on small, but high quality, curated datasets.

+## Hosting

+This model is not officially hosted.
+You can however, find download and use the model through HuggingFace AutoModels.
+Here is the [link](https://huggingface.co/broskicodes/simple-stories-4M).

 ## Training

 All code needed to train and run the model is provided.
 Including code to train a custom tokenizer.